ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

     - The `spec.ipAddressPool` parameter points to the pools of usable IPs.
 In this case it is just one named `default-pool`.

-3. Edit the `default-pool.ipaddresspool.yaml` file and fill it with this YAML:
+3. Declare the IP address pool in `default-pool.ipaddresspool.metallb.yaml`:

     ~~~yaml
     apiVersion: metallb.io/v1beta1